cdli-gh/cdli-gh.github.io/pages/guide/editing_brat_configs.md

 nsubj Arg1:<NOUN>; Arg2:<VERB>
 ```

-This will disallow syntactically meaningless relations from being annotated, but is more time consuming to define.
+This disallows syntactically meaningless relations from being annotated by mistake, but is more time consuming to define.

 In our current relations configuration, we are using `<TOKEN>` in place of `<ENTITY>` for defining relations, inserting the line `<TOKEN>=<ENTITY>`: